33 Fun Field Trips & Things to Do: Plan Group Activities in KC

 If your group loves animals, plan a field trip at Wayside Waifs!

-Their “No More Bullying!” anti-bullying programs focus on preventing violence with animals and people.
+Their “No More Bullying!” anti-bullying programs focus on preventing violence against animals and people.
 Visit them online to learn more about the violence prevention program & how to book your group.

 Other Fun Online Resources & Activities: